-Pre-requisite (completion of Algebra I in 8th grade or teacher recommendation)
+Pre-requisite (completion of Algebra I in 8th grade with teacher recommendation for Honors Geometry in 9th grade)

 Description: A biology course for honors ninth grade students, this course will focus on Cells and Cell Processes and Continuity and Unity of Life.
 Units will include basic biological principles, the chemical basis for life, bioenergetics, homeostasis and transport, cell growth and reproduction, genetics, theory of evolution, and ecology with an emphasis on the practical application of biological knowledge utilizing STEM techniques.
 The Biology Keystone Exam will assess students' mastery of the Biology Assessment Anchors and will be administered at the end of the course.